Skip to main content

 • music

-The music in the game is generally praised for its atmospheric quality and ability to enhance the immersive experience, with unique themes for different locations and a blend of Eastern European influences.
-While many players find the soundtrack beautiful and fitting, some note that it can be repetitive and not particularly memorable.
-Overall, the sound design, including ambient effects and voice acting, contributes significantly to the game's enchanting atmosphere.
+The music in the game has received largely positive feedback, with many players praising its atmospheric quality and ability to enhance the immersive experience.
+The soundtrack features unique themes for different locations, drawing from Eastern European influences, and is described as both beautiful and memorable, though some noted it can be repetitive.
+Overall, the combination of music, sound effects, and environmental audio contributes significantly to the game's enchanting and engaging atmosphere.

 • “The soundtrack helps to carry the mood of the game and the ambient work is phenomenal (from nature sounds in forests, to cracks and rumbles in caves and dungeons).”